sharmin-08/Gamma/README.md

-# Trapezoidal Rule for Numerical Integrationgit
+#  Implementation of the Trapezoidal Rule for Numerical Integration.

 ## Overview